Prochainezo/xss2shell/README.md

 XSS2SHELL v3
 =========

-Changelog:
+Changelog:<br />
-v3 - Akismet is now used for backdooring WP; Themes are no longer used.
+v3 - Akismet is now used for backdooring WP; Themes are no longer used.<br />
 V2 - Added Joomla support

-Videos:
+Videos:<br />
-Exploiting CVE-2014-9031 with XSS2SHELL (V3): http://youtu.be/hRIuaLQfOhs
+Exploiting CVE-2014-9031 with XSS2SHELL (V3): http://youtu.be/hRIuaLQfOhs<br />
 XSS2SHELL - Video Walkthrough & Introduction (V1): http://youtu.be/-EGUfPgK_lw

 XSS2SHELL is a piece of software which allows you to get instant php code execution on WordPress and Joomla! installations via XSS vulnerabilities.
 The tool is designed to operate as follows: